techequitytraining/gcp-project-blueprints/archive/platform_capabilities_report.md

     *   **Status:** Implemented.

 ## Additional Platform Capabilities

-During my review, I also identified several other important features that you may find useful:

 *   **Role-Based Access within Deployments:** You can assign `trusted_users` and `owner_users` to specific deployments, allowing for fine-grained control over who can access and manage deployed resources.
 *   **Global and Tiered Variables:** Admins can set global variables that apply to all deployments.
 The system uses a clear precedence (user variables > module variables > global variables) to provide both flexibility and administrative control.